 For the chocolate chip and smartie flavours we used markers to add dots to the cotton balls.

-We made the chocolate and cherry flavours by dyeing the cotton balls with fabric dye.
+We made the chocolate and cherry flavours by dying the cotton balls with fabric dye.
 I added about half a package of pink dye to boiled water in a mixing bowl, and added wet cotton balls, that had been rinsed in hot water.
 The dye only took a few min. to set.
 Then I rinsed the coloured cotton balls with cold water, until it ran clear.

 I repeated the process with brown dye to make the pretend chocolate ice cream.